wilsonderren/screenshot-tool/README.md

 # Create a series of screenshots from a CSV file

 This is a hopefully reasonably straightforward tool to create a page of screenshots from a list of URIs.
-We use it to help up mark student work.
-We need to check that sites are responsive, so we needed a way of taking multiple screenshots of the same site.
+We use it to help in the process of marking student work, as we need to see that sites are responsive.
+This is one way of taking multiple screenshots of the same site (though there is no substitute for actually trying to use sites on a real device).

 This tool has only been tested on a Mac.
 You will need to use the command line - [this is a good intro on how to do that](https://hellowebbooks.com/learn-command-line/) or I can also recommend the [codeacademy tutorial](https://www.codecademy.com/learn/learn-the-command-line).

 ## Installing the tool
-There are probably better ways of doing this but this is way that worked for me.
+There are ~~probably~~ definitely better ways of doing this but this is way that worked for me.

 * You need to have [node and npm installed on your computer](https://treehouse.github.io/installation-guides/mac/node-mac.html).
 * Download the zip file containing all these files from github.
 Unzip it and move it to the folder where you want to use the tool.